 All applicants should normally hold a level C GCSE pass or equivalent in English as a minimum expectation.
 Overseas candidates will need to have achieved IELTS 5.5 or above demonstrating achievements in written and spoken English and comprehension. to see the full list of accepted English tests and qualifications.
 If you don't meet our minimum English language requirements, we offer an intensive Pre-Sessional English course.

 The application is just the first step in our selection process.
-We also invite you to an interview and review your portfolio of art and design work.
+We also review your portfolio of art and design work.